fatimakqq/firstResponse-t10/README.md

 ### This will open the app in Xcode, allowing you to connect your device and run the app.
 Or, just select a simulator device from Xcode's options.
+The layout works best with iPhone 12 but is responsive to others.